Tell me where to send the $233M webinar case study?

 Today's product developer needs a way to reverse the 80/20 Rule of failures.
 What if I told you it is possible to do exactly that?
 Instead of failing 4 out of 5 times, what if nearly every product you develop could pass peer reviews and get adopted by the customer?
 The 80/20 Rule of Success!
 That would be the biggest breakthrough of this century; for invention, for product development, for your personal success, your companies financial success and for the prosperity of our future society.

-But in May of 2010 I stumbled upon the biggest discovery of my working career.
+But in May of 2010 I stumbled upon the biggest discovery of my engineering career.
 Based on that discovery I began building a series of tools and procedures to help my fellow product developers.

 Want me to help you implement your Principle-Driven Development System™ so you can develop 15X More Success and Product Adoption?

 (without the high costs of redesign and rejection)